5 Science-Backed Drinks That Lower Cortisol (Besides Water)

 Great for:

-Important: If you take antidepressants, anti-anxiety meds, or thyroid medication, consult your doctor first.
+If you take antidepressants, thyroid medication, or have a medical condition, consult your doctor before using.

 5. Probiotic-Rich Drinks (Kefir / Yogurt Drinks)